You can listen to the audio version of this article.

 - Boosts our memory.
 Do you struggle with forgetfulness?
 Learning to play a musical instrument can boost your spatial reasoning, verbal memory and literacy abilities, as well as strengthening synapse connections across the brain.

 How can you get started?

-Did you ever play an instrument as a child?
+Did you ever play a musical instrument as a child?
 Picking up something that doesn’t feel completely unfamiliar can be a reassuring place to start.
-Alternatively, you might have always wished you could play a particular instrument and never had the chance.
+Alternatively, you might have always wished you could play a particular musical instrument and never had the chance.